 BP’s Andy Holmes, president of BP Australasia, said “the growth of very large refineries in the Asia-Pacific region was driving structural change… putting huge commercial pressure on smaller scale plants.”
 He called it “an unsurmountable challenge.”

 Macfarlane did not issue a specific ministerial press release.
 The government accepted the commercial rationale without challenge.
-Macfarlane is now a board member of Woodside Energy.
+Macfarlane later joined the board of Woodside Energy, as disclosed in Woodside’s 2023 Annual Report.

 One man.
 Two governments.
 Two waves of refinery closures.
 No intervention either time.